-With regard to staffing resources, King County DCHS was granted two additional full time employees for MIDD 2 during the 2017-2018 county budget process, associated with CD-07 Multipronged Opioid Strategies and CD-01 LEAD, respectively.
+With regard to staffing resources, King County DCHS was granted three additional full time employees for MIDD 2 during the 2017-2018 county budget process: two programmatic employees associated with CD-07 Multipronged Opioid Strategies and CD-01 LEAD, respectively, and one MIDD administration FTE.
 An additional FTE was requested for MIDD administration, but not included in the 2017-2018 biennial budget.